Company Logo - Home Link

 If you can't make it to one of our guided tours, there are other options, such as our GPS-enabled audio tour of the High Line or taking a tour with a different tour operator.

-See our post on High Line tours to read reviews of companies that offer High Line tours.
+See our post on High Line Tours to read reviews of companies that offer tours.

-If you are considering purchasing a New York tourist discount pass, a daily tour of the High Line is included with both the Explorer Pass and the New York Pass.
+If you are considering purchasing a New York tourist attraction pass, a daily tour of the High Line is included with both the Explorer Pass and the New York Pass.

 RELATED POSTS